Get Help

 Safety plans and threat assessments

-Advocates at Anna Marie's, (320) 253-6900, and at the Gender Violence Prevention Program, (320) 308-3995 can help you assess the level of danger you are in and develop a personalized safety plan.
+Advocates at Anna Marie's, (320) 253-6900, and the Office for Institutional Equity & Access (320) 308-5123 can help you assess the level of danger you are in and develop a personalized safety plan.
 This may include finding ways to prevent unwanted contact such as alternative classes, housing or other accommodations.

 You may want to consider filing a harassment restraining order or an order for protection with civil court.
 Advocates can help you find out if you qualify for one.
 Protection orders are a legal document from the courts that prohibits harassment, stalking, physical violence or threats of physical violence by the abuser.